frctl/fractal-docs/docs/api/endpoints/fractal-docs.md

 ```

 ::: tip
 The `fractal.docs` object is a _Collection_ and so inherits all the methods that are available on Collection instances in addition to those documented below.
-See the ~@TODOLINK @api-collection', 'Collection documentation') }} for full details.
+See the [Collection documentation](../entities/collection.html) for full details.
 :::

 ## Methods